 6. Drives Business Value

-By creating solutions that are deeply aligned with user needs, Design Thinking can drive significant business value.
+By creating solutions that are deeply aligned with user needs through the design thinking methodology, Design Thinking can drive significant business value.
 Products and services designed through this process often lead to higher customer satisfaction, loyalty, and ultimately, business growth and competitive advantage.

 7. Promotes a Problem-solving Culture